Stanley K. Martin, Plant Superintendent

 Wastewater is treated through a series of mechanical and biological processes to assist nature with the removal of pollutants introduced by humans during the use of water.
-The Mud Creek WPCP is designed to process domestic, commercial, and light industrial wastewater to meet Ga EPD’s, (Environmental Protection Division) NPDES, (National Pollutant Discharge Elimination System) requirements, effluent quality limitations have been written into the plant’s NPDES discharge permit.
-When properly operated, the effluent discharged by the Mud Creek WPCP can conform to the current water quality standards established in the NPDES permit.
+The Mud Creek WPCP is designed to process domestic, commercial, and light industrial wastewater to meet Georgia EPD’s, (Environmental Protection Division) NPDES (National Pollutant Discharge Elimination System) requirements, and effluent quality limitations have been written into the plant’s NPDES discharge permit.
+When properly operated, the effluent discharged by the Mud Creek WPCP conforms to the water quality standards established in the NPDES permit.

-With the most recent expansion/upgrade, which included building new treatment process and upgrading existing structures to a modified Ludzack-Ettinger Process (MLE).
-Innovative technologies, including high-efficiency turbo blowers, high-level ultraviolet disinfection, fine bubble diffusion system and supervisory control and data acquisition (SCADA) system were incorporated to improve efficiency of plant operations and maintenance and meet the new permit effluent limits.
+The most recent expansion in 2012 included building a new treatment process and upgrading existing structures to a modified Ludzack-Ettinger Process (MLE).
+Innovative technologies, including high-efficiency turbo blowers, high-level ultraviolet disinfection, fine bubble diffusion system and supervisory control and data acquisition (SCADA) system were incorporated to improve the efficiency of plant operations and maintenance and to meet the new permit effluent limits.

-The major process systems are listed below in order of flow through the treatment plant:
+major process systems listed below in order of flow through the treatment plant

 - Treatment Plant Influent Pumping Station (IPS)

 - Activated Sludge Process